Pennsylvania men’s divorce attorneys provide answers to frequently asked questions about divorce in Pennsylvania and Pennsylvania divorce laws.

 A party may remarry as soon as a final divorce decree is entered.
-However, there is a three-day waiting period for an application for a marriage license.
+However, there is a three-day waiting period in Pennsylvania for an application for a marriage license.

-A party must wait for two full years of separation from their spouse, and then may proceed with filing a unilateral divorce.
+According to Pennsylvania divorce laws, a party must wait for two full years of separation from their spouse and then may proceed with filing a unilateral divorce.

 Do the other issues – child support, child custody, alimony, and property – have to be decided before the divorce is final?